-Many people feel embarrassed to admit that they are suffering from an anxiety disorder.
+Many people feel embarrassed to admit that they have an anxiety disorder.
 As a result, they avoid treatments and remove themselves from situations that might possibly trigger unpleasant reactions.
 But there are a number of excellent and effective treatment options that can reduce or eliminate your anxiety.

 If your anxiety is mild, it may be possible to manage it on your own.
 Doctors may recommend taking a practical approach to your treatment and suggest learning a few relaxation techniques, practicing mindfulness, or even starting an exercise program to relieve your symptoms.
 These can be very effective in helping to change your negative mental state.

-However, if your anxiety is more serious, if you are prone to panic attacks, or your anxiety has reached a point where you are unable to function in your everyday life, then you may want to take further action to get your anxiety under control.
+However, if your anxiety is more serious, if you are prone to panic attacks, or your anxiety has reached a point where you are unable to function in your everyday life, then you may want to take further action to help you feel better.

 Individual Therapy for Anxiety